 - Loan to value of equity.
-Lenders will allow you to borrow up to a certain amount of the value of equity in your property, and this may also depend whether this is a commercial or residential property, your credit history and the lender itself.
+Lenders will allow you to borrow up to a certain percentage of the value of equity in your property.
+This percentage may vary based on whether you use a commercial or residential property, your credit history and the lender itself.

 - Loan amount and terms.
-The loan amount and terms you are approved for will depend on the business proposal you put forward, the financial position you are in, and the amount of security you are able to offer.
-Still, you will be able to check the minimum and maximum loan amount and terms offered by the lender before you apply.
-Generally, loan amounts vary from between $50,000 to $1,000,000 and loan terms of five to 20 years.
+The loan amount and terms you are offered will depend on the business proposal you put forward (if you are a new business), your financial position and the amount of security you are able to offer.
+You will be able to check the minimum and maximum loan amount and terms offered by the lender before you apply.
+Generally, loan amounts vary from between $5,000 to $1,000,000 with loan terms of three months to twenty years.

 - Additional features.
 Some lenders may also offer additional features with equity loans, such as redraw facilities, a split loan option, interest-only repayments, and other features that you may want to take advantage of.
 Remember to check if there are any fees associated with these features.

 - Discounted rates.
-As you are putting up part or all of your property as security, the lender is taking on less of a risk, and can therefore offer you discounted rates and fees on your loan compared to unsecured business loans.
+As you are putting up part or all of your property as security, the lender is taking on less of a risk, and may offer you discounted rates and fees on your loan compared to unsecured business loans.